zhufuyi/sponge_doc/en/deployment.md

 ### 🏷Continuous Integration and Deployment

-Web and microservices created by sponge support building and deploying with [Jenkins](https://www.jenkins.io/doc/).
+Web and grpc services created by sponge support building and deploying with [Jenkins](https://www.jenkins.io/doc/).
 The deployment targets can be Docker and [Kubernetes (k8s)](https://kubernetes.io/docs/home/).
 Below is an example of using Jenkins for automatic building and deploying to Kubernetes.

 #### 🔹Setting up the jenkins-go Platform